Urbit-Systems-Technical-Journal/nocksite/_build/html/_sources/intro.md

 # Nock

 Nock is a computational specification which can be described as an instruction set architecture, a programming language, or a behavior standard.
-Nock seeks a balance of minimalism, which makes it easy to reason about and prove statements about.
+Nock seeks a balanced minimalism which makes it easy to reason about and prove statements about.
+"As simple as viable, and no simpler."

 Today, Nock is used as the computational layer for [Urbit](https://urbit.org) and [NockApp](https://zorp.io/blog/nockapp-dev-alpha) (currently shipped as part of [Nockchain](https://www.nockchain.org/)).